|

 by way of the Bank de France.

-Before making any plans of your own, be sure to check the current exchange rate
+travel plans of your own for a visit, be sure to check the current exchange rate

 for yourself.